tox-dev/pipdeptree/README.rst

 As seen in the above output, ``pipdeptree`` by default warns about possible conflicting dependencies.
 Any package that's specified as a dependency of multiple packages with a different version is considered as a possible conflicting dependency.
-This is helpful because ``pip`` `doesn't have true dependency resolution
+Conflicting dependencies are possible due to pip's `lack of doesn't have true dependency resolution
-<https://github.com/pypa/pip/issues/988>`_ yet.
-The warning is printed
+<https://github.com/pypa/pip/issues/988>`_.
+The warning is printed to
-to stderr instead of stdout and it can be completely silenced by using the ``-w silence`` or ``--warn silence`` flag.
+stderr instead of stdout and it can be completely silenced by using the ``-w silence`` or ``--warn silence`` flag.
 On the other hand, it can be made mode strict with ``--warn fail`` in which case the command will not only print the warnings to stderr but also exit with a